ethereum/EIPs/SIPS/sip-68.md

   - should emit RewardsDurationUpdated event
 - setRewardsDuration
   - should increase rewards duration
-  - should emit Recovered event
+  - should emit RewardsDurationUpdated event
-  - Revert when setting setRewardsDuration before the period has finished
+  - should revert when setting setRewardsDuration before the period has finished
   - should distribute rewards
 - Constructor & Settings
   - should set rewards token on constructor